dnault/libresample4j/README.md

 There's no documentation for the Java port, but for the most part it's just like the C version which you can read about here:
     https://ccrma.stanford.edu/~jos/resample/Free_Resampling_Software.html

+Also take a look at the C version's README which is bundled in the `libresample-0.1.3.tgz` archive.